-The Air Force Inspector General is an essential channel for reporting fraud, waste or abuse.
-Detection and prosecution serve to deter fraudulent, wasteful or abusive practices; however, the essential element of the program is preventing the loss of resources.
+The Air Force Inspector General is an essential channel for reporting fraud, waste, or abuse.
+Detection and prosecution serve to deter fraudulent, wasteful, or abusive practices; however, the goal of reporting fraud, waste or abuse is preventing the loss of resources.
 Anyone may report fraud, waste, and abuse complaints to an Air Force IG, the Air Force Audit Agency (AFAA), Air Force Office of Special Investigations (AFOSI), security forces or other proper authority.
 As with personal complaints, constituents should try resolving FWA issues within command channels before elevating them to a higher level.